k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 ##### AppSettings.ts

 This contains static data that is accessed by other components.
-When adding load types, descriptions, dashboard names, etc, the arrays in this class will need to be modified to reflect those changes. __The following are are some very important notes to understand relating to this file__:
+When adding load types, descriptions, dashboard names, etc, the arrays in this class will need to be modified to reflect those changes. __The following are some very important notes to understand relating to this file__:

 - __The loadTypeNames array__: This contains strings representing load type names.
 These strings should not be changed unless the programmer intends to modify the back end as well.
 They serve 2 purposes, the first is to be displayed/listed in the front end ICAP Testing form, the second is to be sent to the back end for processing.
 The back end looks specifically for those strings, as they are enumerated (in the form of strings) in the python class named [ui_tasks.py](https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/scripts/ui_tasks.py).
-For example, in the case of the "Direct" load type, the back end will looks for the string "Direct" to be sent to it.
+For example, in the case of the "Direct" load type, the back end will look for the string "Direct" to be sent to it.
 That string's origins are the AppSettings.ts file.
 If the name must be modified for display purposes, an Angular pipe can be used.
 It so happens that one such pipe is already in use for the "Direct" load type; the front end displays it as "Direct ICAP Server" in the load types dropdown list, but internally, it's passed around as "Direct".
 This is *not* the case for the other load types at the time of this file's creation.
-So if a change must be made to this array, it must be noted that the same change will need to be made in ui_tasks.py.
+So if a change must be made to this array, it must be noted that the same change will need to be made in the corresponding enum located in ui_tasks.py.

 - __The LoadTypes enum__: A lot of components refer to what the current load type is to determine what they should display.
 For instance, if the load type is "Direct", we choose the dashboard name based on that, the test name, field descriptions, example field placeholders, etc. As such, the arrays containing this data need to be in sync with the LoadTypes enum.
 This means that their contents need to be in the same order as the contents of the LoadTypes enum.
 These arrays are loadTypeNames, endPointFieldTitles, endPointFieldPlaceholders, testNames, and dashboardNames.
 This will be highlighted below: